MaximilianLombardo/PySCES/README.md

 We are currently focusing on the following areas:

-1. **Data Validation**: Implementing formal validation of input data structure (checking for raw counts vs. normalized data) and quality control functions.
+1. ✅ **Data Validation**: Implemented formal validation of input data structure (checking for raw counts vs. normalized data) and quality control functions.

 2. **Performance Optimization**: Optimizing both ARACNe and VIPER algorithms for large datasets, including sampling strategies and memory optimization.

-3. **MLX/GPU Acceleration**: Exploring MLX and GPU acceleration as alternatives to C++ extensions for performance-critical operations in both ARACNe and VIPER.
+3. **MLX/GPU Acceleration**: Exploring MLX and GPU acceleration for performance-critical operations in both ARACNe and VIPER.

 4. **Documentation and Examples**: Improving documentation and adding examples with real data, including end-to-end pipeline examples.

-5. **Testing**: Implementing comprehensive testing for the full pipeline, including input validation, algorithm validation, and edge case handling.
+5. ✅ **Pipeline Validation**: Implemented comprehensive testing for the full pipeline, including input validation, algorithm validation, and edge case handling.

 For a detailed breakdown of the project status and roadmap, see the [Project Status](docs/PySCES_Project_Status.md) document and the [Roadmap](pysces/ROADMAP.md).